Matchday Number: 86

 As a fan of the FA Cup, I always knew I was going to be doing a replay on this Tuesday.
 I'd be on my own though, as all my hopping pals were unavailable.
 Therefore it had to be one that was fairly cheap in terms of distance, and where I could eat at home to save even more money.
 So I started looking at all the grounds closest to me, that I'd either not visited, or wanted to update my blog on.
 The nearest was Marlow v Beaconsfield SYCOB - the first outing of which I saw on Sunday.
 I was sorely tempted but instead opted for Camberley Town v Bishops Cleeve who had drawn 1-1 in Wiltshsire on Saturday.
 It was to be a step 5 v step 4 clash, so a real chance of a giantkilling, especially seeing as Camberley had only been undone by a last minute equaliser after the visitors looked to have won it in the 87th minute.
 I had visited Camberley Town before, but that was oround 12 years ago when Frimley Green used the ground to host AFC Wimbldon in a Combined Counties League game.
 All 'new ticks' would have involved a fairly long drive and the need to eat out, so I was more than happy to do a revisit on this occasion, especially as I'd neither seen the ground at it's best, or got photos of my own.

 On the day of the game, it was my usual day off work.
 Thankfully, unlike Saturday it was bright and sunny throughout, so I was able to do my usual walk down town, during which I listened to 'The Two Mikes' podcast.
 I came home, having lunch and doing some work on my blogs for tonight's game and also tomorrow at Godmanchester Rovers v Eynesbury Rovers, also in the FA Cup.
 Due to my early dinner I was able to leave at 5.50 and I was glad I did.
-The M25 was showing delayed of 30 minutes so I decided to go cross country to the M4 and through Ascot.
+The M25 was showing delays of 30 minutes so I decided to go cross country to the M4 and through Ascot.

 I got to the ground at 7, paying £7 to get in, plus £1 for a programme.
 After getting some pictures of the ground I took up a spot on the far side near the dugouts and caught up online while I waited for the game to start.
 Looking back at the goals earlier I was hoping they would come earlier than the last minute as on Saturday, but Camberley's goal was a bit special - a lob from their own half that David Beckham would have been proud of.
 It was Camberley again that were the better side and they took the lead on 34 minutes with a bullet header from Callum Nimmo following a precise cross from the right.
 The visitors were offering very little in the final third and had it not been for several timely interventions they'd have been further behind.
 In particular just after the hour mark, their keeper Marc Wright produced a great save to tip another powerful header over the bar.
 He made 2 further great saves in quick succession but it was all to no avail.
-Ten minutes from time the hosts were awarded a free kick following a foul just outside area.
+Ten minutes from time the hosts were awarded a free-kick following a foul just outside the area.
 Dan Jewell stepped up and powered a shot into the bottom right hand corner to seal the win.
-Jack Horrell had the visitors a few minutes from the end, his excellent free kick was destined for the top left hand corner but Camberley keeper Stuart Norman produced a flying save to keep it out.
+Jack Horrell had the visitors a few minutes from the end, his excellent free-kick was destined for the top left-hand corner but Camberley keeper Stuart Norman produced a flying save to keep it out.

 There were no further chances, and so it's Camberley Town who go on to play Hastings United in the next round.
 Deservedly so too, as they were by far the better side and had provided me with a good value and enjoyable night out.
 I left around 9.40, and although there were a plethora of diversions and closures on the M3, I managed to sneak through before the 10pm activation time.
 I got home at 10.30 after listening to the league cup football on the radio.
 However I was interested in the FA Cup and was a little disappointed for Droylsden as they lost out to Radcliffe Borough in a replay.
 That means I'll be off to Salford City v Alfreton Town on the 3rd with my cheap train tickets to Manchester.
 The other game that I was interested in was the 3-3 draw between Marlow and Beaconsfield, the original tie of which I went to on Sunday.
 Beaconsfield eventually won through on penalties in that game.
 I was really pleased to win £30 on a bet, which leaves me £25 up for the season.
 This more than paid for the nights entertainment, though I won't be deducting it off my football costs.
 I watched TV for a bit, before going to bed around midnight, looking forward to more FA Cup football at Godmanchester the following day.